This Chicken Tikka Masala style curry is made in the slow cooker for extra depth of flavour and ultra tender chicken!

 - Naan Bread

 - Heat up around 1 tbsp veg oil in a pan over high heat.
 Once it just begins to smoke, space out your chicken (work in 2 batches if needed).
-Leave to fry until it begins to char, then flip each piece and char on the second side.
+Leave to fry until it begins to char, then flip and char the second side.
 You're not looking to cook the chicken at this point, this is purely to lock in the spices and caramelize the outside (a little char = extra and authentic flavour).